-The design for the award is based on three interlocking components signifying the unity of students, faculty, and staff who make up the whole of the University of Illinois at Chicago.
-Each individual group is an inseparable and integral part of UIC, and the circular design reinforces this.
+The design for the award is based on three interlocking components signifying the unity of students, faculty, and staff that make up the whole of the University of Illinois at Chicago.
+Each individual group is an inseparable and integral part of UIC, and the circular design reinforces this idea.

-As an integral part of the University, the services of the nonacademic employees keep the campus running in the most basic and necessary ways.
-In addition to dealing with the huge amount of paperwork, their duties include food service, utility service, health service, landscaping, safety, repair work, and much more.
-Just as there are outstanding students and faculty who are identified by their extraordinary humanity, conscientiousness, and dedication, there are nonacademic employees who stand as exceptional people.
+As an integral part of the University, the contributions of civil service employees are essential to maintaining operations provided by the campus.
+In addition to dealing with administrative processes, their duties include food service, utility service, health service, landscaping, safety, repair work, and much more.
+Just as there are outstanding students and faculty who are identified by their extraordinary humanity, diligence, and dedication, there are Civil Service employees who shall also be recognized as exceptional people.

 OBJECTIVES OF THE AWARD: